fasteragile/lambda-wkhtmltopdf/README.md

 {
     "data" : "<h1>Claudemiro</h1>",
     "filename": "optional filename",
-    "pagesize": "optional pagesize default: a4"
+    "pagesize": "optional pagesize default: a4",
+    "bucket": "s3 bucket to use for output"
 }
 ```